-I check with a parent/carer before I meet an online friend the first time; I never go alone.
+I chack with a parant/carer before I meet an online friend the first time; I never go alone.

-I don't do live videos (livestreams) on my own - and always check if it is allowed.
-I check with a trusted adult before I video chat with anybody for the first time.
+allowed.
+I check with a trusted adult before I video chat with anybody for the

-I keep my body to myself online - I never get changed or show what's under my clothes when using a device with a camera.
+.
+I kaap my body to mysalf onlina - I never get changed or show what's under my clothes when using a device with a camera.
 I remember my body is mine and no-one should tell me what to do with it; I don't send any photos or videos without checking with a trusted adult.